Questions and answers on how the Homes for Ukraine scheme will work.

 For more information see the Ukrainian Displaced Persons Travel Scheme.

-Ukrainians coming to Northern Ireland are entitled to free public transport as soon as they arrive, for their journey to their final destination.
+People coming to Northern Ireland from Ukraine are entitled to free public transport as soon as they arrive, for their journey to their final destination.

-Stena Line travel are offering free transport onboard their ferries to Ukrainians seeking shelter in another country.
+Stena Line travel are offering free transport onboard their ferries to people who are fleeing Ukraine and seeking shelter in another country.
 They are also offering free transport to registered charity and humanitarian organisations.
 As long as safety and capacity allow, the passengers will be booked on the first available sailing and all passengers need to bring a valid passport.
 For more information visit Stena Line travel

 Eurostar is offering free travel on its network.
 Passengers with a valid visa to enter the UK and a Ukrainian passport can receive the free ticket by speaking to any Eurostar team member at Paris Nord, Brussels-Midi, Lille Europe, or Amsterdam Central.